yousha-waja/taxi-queue-app-uj-2023/readme.md

 ## Instructions

+There are 2 versions of the Taxi Queue Widget - one with *no API* and the other *with an API*.

+### No API

+First make the widget function in the `public/no-api` folder functional  - make changes in the `taxi-queue.no-api.js.js` & `index.html file`

+### With an API

+* Next work on the widget in the `public/with-api` folder.
 * Make all the unit tests pass in `taxi-queue.test.js`.
-Run the tests from `test/index.html`.
+Run the tests using `npm test`.
-* HTML & CSS for this widget in `index.html`
-* Some failing unit tests that you need to stop failing by implementing the TaxiQueue Factory Function in `taxi-queue.js`.
-Don't change the test file `test/taxi-queue.test.js`
+* **Don't change** the test file `test/taxi-queue.test.js`.

-* A Factory function skeleton is in the `taxi-queue.js` file.
+* Implement the required API endpoints in the `index.js` file
-* Implement the DOM functionality in the `taxi-queue.dom.js` file.
+* Implement the required sql code in the `taxi.sql.js` file

-## Add localStorage

-Once your widget is done store all the queue counters in localStorage be sure that the data is shown correctly after a refresh.
+* Make sure the widgets data is not lost after a browser refresh.
-### Add a unit test for localStorage
-Add a unit test/s to show that your Factory Function's constructor can initialize the people and taxi queue count.

 ## For & clone

 Fork and clone this repo.
+Commit you changes to GitHub regularly.

+## Deploy

+Deploy your app the [Render](render.com)

 ## Work submission

-Check your EMAIL for the links to submit your GitHub Pages URL and the URL to your GitHub repository on feedback.projectcodex.co.
+Check your Email for the links to submit your App URL and the URL to your GitHub repository on feedback.projectcodex.co.
-Loadshedding

-If you are working remotely and you are experiencing load shedding please let us know in advance.
-Planning

 Spend the first 30 minutes of your assessment on planning.
 Read through all the different scenarios & create a Kanban Board with the tasks you think you need to complete.
-Email a link to your Kanban board to mentors@projectcodex.co.
+Email a link to your Kanban board to `uj-mentors@projectcodex.co`.
 Create pseudo code using code comments to help you think through what you need to do.
 Ask for help

 Ask if you need help or clarity